University Vacation Employment Program

 Our positions are located in Canberra and any successful interstate candidates will be responsible for their own travel, accommodation and associated costs.

-Please note: this vacancy is only available to Aboriginal and Torres Strait Islander people, intended to constitute an affirmative measure under section 8(1) of the 'Racial Discrimination Act 1975'.
+Please note: In addition to other eligibility requirements, this vacancy is only available to Aboriginal and Torres Strait Islander people, intended to constitute an affirmative measure under section 8(1) of the 'Racial Discrimination Act 1975'.

 Your application must be received through the department's online recruitment system via the links below.